mduckham/pnkg/lib/README.md

 java -jar ./target/jarFile -m mappingFile.ttl -o output.ttl
  ```
 The target location of each data source file in the RML mapping file must be updated to match the correct file paths on your local machine.
 Example:
 <pre><#ACTSitesSource> a rml:LogicalSource;
       rml:source "../Data/ACT.csv";
       rml:referenceFormulation ql:CSV .</pre>
 Modify the execution command as needed, specifying the locations of the JAR file, mapping file, and the destination for the output file.
 Example:
 ```
 java -jar ./lib/rmlmapper-17.0.0-r449-all.jar -m ./src/PlaceNameKGAus/RML/PlaceNameMapping.ttl -o ./src/PlaceNameKGAus/out/pnkg_out.ttl
 ```
 The PNKG in ttl file format will be stored in ```./src/PlaceNameKGAus/out/pnkg_out.ttl```
+In this project the knowledge graph was build using RMLmapper-java.
+Alternatively, other RML processors can be used to build the PNKG.
+See below information how to use PyRML and BURP.

 ### PyRML
 Python based engine for processing RML files.

 #### Prerequisites
 * Python 3; and
 * Development environments (IDEs) such as Visual Studio Code(VS Code).